shouldjs/should.js/Readme.md

 [![Selenium Test Status](https://saucelabs.com/browser-matrix/shouldjs.svg)](https://saucelabs.com/u/shouldjs)

-_should_ is an expressive, readable, test framework with an agnostic assertion library.
+_should_ is an expressive, readable, framework-agnostic assertion library.
 The main goals of this library are __to be expressive__ and __to be helpful__.
 It keeps your test code clean, and your error messages helpful.

 _should_ extends the `Object.prototype` with a single non-enumerable getter that allows you to express how that object should behave.
 It also returns itself when required with `require`.